Ron MaestriBaseball Coach/Administrator, 1972-2000

 Under his guidance, UNO baseball went 518-247-1 (.677).
 The Privateers never had a losing season during his tenure and qualified nine times for NCAA tournaments.
 His 1974 team finished second in the nation at the Division Two College World Series and became the first Louisiana school to reach the Division One College World Series in 1984, finishing fifth.
 He was the Sun Belt Conference Coach of the Year in 1979.
 The award is now named after him.
 As Athletic Director, Maestri hired the likes of Benny Dees, Tim Floyd, Joey Favaloro, Tic Price, Randy Bush, and Tom Schwaner.
 In 2002, Privateer Park was officially renamed Ron Maestri Field.

-Maestri now works with the New Orleans Zephyrs as their Executive Director and Chief Operating Officer.
+Maestri worked with the New Orleans Zephyrs as their Executive Director and Chief Operating Officer until July of 2013 when it was announced he was returning to the dugout to coach UNO once again.